clusterlink-net/clusterlink/README.md

 ClusterLink simplifies the connection between application services that are located in different domains, networks, and cloud infrastructures.

+## Disclaimers and warnings

+This is an incomplete work in progress, provided in the interest of sharing experience and gathering feedback.
+ The code is pre-alpha quality right now.
+This means that it shouldn't be used in production at all.

-For more details, see our website: [clusterlink.net](https://clusterlink.net/).
+For more details, visit our [website][clusterlink].

 ## ClusterLink in a nutshell